Sunwood-ai-labs/pdf2audio-JP-st/docs/README.en.md

 ### 4. Connect to the EC2 Instance

-To connect to the EC2 instance that will host the application:
+To connect to the EC2 instance that will host your application:

 ```bash
 ssh -i "C:\Users\makim\.ssh\streamlit-terraform-keypair-tokyo-PEM2.pem" ubuntu@i-02c64da0e38c52135
 ```

-Note: Adjust the path and instance ID according to your environment.
+Note: Change the path and instance ID accordingly to your environment.

 These steps will allow you to deploy the application to the AWS cloud environment.
 Run the Docker container on the EC2 instance and start the application.

-## 🙏 Acknowledgements
+## 🙏 Acknowledgments

-This project is inspired by and builds upon the code published in [https://github.com/knowsuchagency/pdf-to-podcast](https://github.com/knowsuchagency/pdf-to-podcast) and [https://github.com/knowsuchagency/promptic](https://github.com/knowsuchagency/promptic).
+This project was inspired by and based on the code published in [https://github.com/knowsuchagency/pdf-to-podcast](https://github.com/knowsuchagency/pdf-to-podcast) and [https://github.com/knowsuchagency/promptic](https://github.com/knowsuchagency/promptic).

 GitHub repository: [lamm-mit/PDF2Audio](https://github.com/lamm-mit/PDF2Audio)